*In the event of an emergency, dial 911

 Moberly Lake Volunteer Fire Department

-A registered non-profit society, the Moberly Lake Serves the Moberly Lake area in addition to the West Moberly First Nation and Saulteau First Nation.
-The department consists of volunteer firefighters including a volunteer fire chief.
+The Moberly Lake Volunteer Fire Department, a registered non-profit society and is in the process of being operated by the Peace River Regional District, serves the Moberly Lake area in addition to the West Moberly First Nation and Saulteau First Nation.
+The department consists of volunteer firefighters including a Fire Chief.
+To learn more about the Department go to their web page.

 For more information or to volunteer: Tel: 788-2611 or firstname.lastname@example.org